vzarubanov/Bolts-Swift/README.md

 ## Chaining Tasks

 Every `Task` has a function named `continueWith()`, which takes a continuation closure.
 A continuation will be executed when the task is complete.
-You can the inspect the task to check if it was successfull and to get its result.
+You can the inspect the task to check if it was successful and to get its result.
 ```swift
 save(object).continueWith { task in
   if task.cancelled {